spring-attic/spring-gemfire-examples/README.md

         ./gradlew idea

 Detailed instructions for each example may be found in its own README file.

+# Running a cache server with custom configuration

+As a convenience, this project includes[GenericServer.java] (https://github.com/SpringSource/spring-gemfire-examples/blob/master/spring-gemfire-examples-common/src/main/java/org/springframework/data/gemfire/examples/GenericServer.java) used to start a cache server with a custom spring configuration.
+Simply point to a valid spring configuration on the file system using the built in task:

+	./gradlew -q run-generic-server -Pargs=path-to-spring-config-xml-file

+This is useful for testing or experimentation with client server scenarios.
+If your application requires additional jars to be deployed to the server, you can create a lib directory under the project root (e.g., spring-gemfire-examples) and drop them in there.
+The gradle build is already configured to look there.
+Note, this is a 'quick and dirty' way to do this.
+In a shared integration or production environment, you should use The GemFire shell program, gfsh.